 You must provide and use appropriate personal protective equipment (PPE) and have systems and policies in place that govern its use.

-- Consider how to communicate to patients the need for them to wear face coverings if they attend for face to face appointments
+- Consider how to communicate to patients the need for them to wear face coverings if they attend for in person appointments

 - Know the PPE that any non-clinical staff in your practice will be required to use, including for any cleaning that must be undertaken